Bioconductor/bioconductor.org/content/help/mailing-list/posting-guide.md

 * Use plain text instead of HTML; it is smaller in size and easier to read.

-* Avoid attachments; if specific data or images are essential, post them to a publicly accessible location and include the link in your email.
+* The following attachment types are accepted: png, pdf, rda/Rdata.
+Total message size cannot exceed 1MB.
+If larger attachments are essential, post them to a publicly accessible location and include the link in your email.